luca-heltai/bare-dealii-app/README.md

 	./tests

-The directories contain a minimal working application (deal.II hello world) which does nothing at all, except showing a reasonable structure for large projects.
+The directories contain a minimal working application (deal.II hello world) which solves the Poisson problem using direct solvers.

 The CMakeLists.txt will generate both an executable and a library containing all cc files **except** source/main.cc.
 This library is added to the running tests, so that you can make tests on your application just as you would do with the deal.II library.

-Make sure you have dealii-sak installed, and that you export the environment variable DEAL_II_SAK to point to the location of dealii-sak installation.
-If you don't want to add that to your environment, just add -DDEAL_II_SAK=/path/to/installation to your cmake command.
+Make sure you have deal2lkit installed, and that you export the environment variable D2K_DIR to point to the location of deal2lkit installation.
+If you don't want to add that to your environment, just add -DD2K_DIR=/path/to/installation to your cmake command.

 Modify the TARGET variable in the CMakeLists.txt to your application